- The stage of a cancer tells you how big it is and whether it has spread. It helps your doctor decide which treatment you need.

 Doctors use the International Federation of Gynecology and Obstetrics (FIGO) staging system for cervical cancer.
 There are 4 stages, numbered 1 to 4.

 Stage 3 means the cancer has spread away from the cervix and into surrounding structures in the pelvis (the area between the hip bones).
+It may or may not have spread to pelvic lymph nodes.

 It might have grown down into the lower part of the vagina and the muscles and ligaments that line the pelvis (pelvic wall).
 Or it might have grown up to block the tubes that drain the kidneys (the ureters).